jamesdbrock/monadic-parsers-at-input-boundary/README.md

 mistake.
 Of course, regular expression libraries do exist, and they contain useful patterns like the email regular expression which we saw before.
 But they really don't compose very well.
-The only way to compose regular expressions together is to concatenate the regular expression strings at runtime.
+The only way to compose regular expressions together is to concatenate the regular expression strings.
 This is because, again, regular expressions are a whole domain specific language which is embedded in some other host language.
 Regular expressions don't have any of the composition features like functions and modules that we expect from general-purpose programming